lior5654/competitive-programming-templates/README.md

 ## What is this repository for?

 ---
 As stated above, having short & efficient implementations is sometimes key for time managment during a contest.
-This repository contains templates of a vast variaty of algorithms & data strucutres used in contests implmented with the focus of reducing LoC (Lines of Code) & efficiency.
+This repository contains templates of a vast variaty of algorithms & data strucutres used in contests implmented with the focus of reducing LoC (Lines of Code) & increasing efficiency.
 If you wish to use some algorithm implemented in this repository for a project, consider redesigning the code to be slightly more readable and maintainable for the long run.

 ## Features